 Texas Coalition for Affordable Power (“TCAP”) is a non-profit political subdivision corporation established by the 2010 merger of Cities Aggregation Power Project, Inc. (“CAPP”) and South Texas Aggregation Project, Inc. (“STAP”), both created in 2001 to aggregate members’ power needs in order to negotiate better electric prices for their members.
-TCAP is one of the largest political subdivision aggregation groups in Texas with over 150 political subdivision members that purchase approximately 1.4 billion kWh annually.
+TCAP is one of the largest political subdivision aggregation groups in Texas with political subdivision members that purchase approximately 1.3 billion kWh annually.

 Aggregation is the legal relationship, created by legislation deregulating the electric market, which joins together two or more customers for the purpose of purchasing electricity.
 In a competitive market, the buying group uses its large combined power requirements as bargaining power to secure lower or more stable electric prices than an individual customer would likely be able to obtain on its own.